jsbien/djview-poliqarp_fork/README.md

 providing access to so called graphical concordances in a convenient way, cf. eg. https://bitbucket.org/jsbien/ndt/wiki/z_djview4p.

-The ideas to use DjView as a Poliqarp client and others suggestions were formulated by Janusz S. Bień.
-The first prototype was implemented by Grzegorz Chimosz, the present version is developed by Michał Rudolf.
+The ideas to use DjView as a Poliqarp client and other suggestions were formulated by Janusz S. Bień.
+A prototype was implemented by Grzegorz Chimosz, the present version has been developed by Michał Rudolf.

-The work is supported by the Ministry of Science and Higher Education's grant no. N N519 384036.
+In years 2009-2012 the work is supported by the Ministry of Science and Higher Education's grant no. N N519 384036, now it is occasionally supported by Formal Linguistics Department of the University of Warsaw.